Cyberhost-itservice/Zabbix6.0.4/README.md

 For more Info - https://www.zabbix.com/ \

-Start the script in give the Enter Password = Pasword The Zabbix is Installed \
+Copy this Sctript and start this script in give the Enter Password = Pasword The Zabbix is Installed \
 Now got htpp://yourIP/zabbix
 DB: zabbix \